counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

 Olga uses an eclectic and integrative approach, adopting the therapeutic style that best suits the client, providing a safe and confidential therapeutic space, building rapport with a client, facilitating his/her insight and a personal growth.
+In her work she adopts a creative personalized approach, tailored to suit individual needs of each client.

 As part of her ethical practice she receives a regular supervision for her therapeutic work and holds professional insurance.
 Since her initial training Olga has completed numerous Continuous Professional Development hours.
 She had many hours of therapy herself both to meet training requirements and for her personal growth.